Venue: Raith Suite, Stark’s Park, Pratt Street, Kirkcaldy

 Date of next meeting

-No firm date was set, but it would be within 3 months and would probably be the Trust’s first AGM.
+No date was fixed, but will be held within 3 months